-His discography consists of five albums with works by Mozart, Beethoven, Schubert, Liszt, Debussy, Ravel and the great masters of the French Baroque school.
+His discography consists of six albums with works by Mozart, Beethoven, Schubert, Liszt, Debussy, Ravel and the great masters of the French Baroque school.
 His performances have been transmitted by the following radio stations: France Musique, BBC, Classical Music America and the Spanish National Radio.
 He has received multiple prizes at international competions, as well as the Critics’ Award of the Palau de la Musica in Barcelona, “Golden Melomano” recording award in Spain, and the Fulbright grant.

 Works by A. Dvorak (Symphony Nº.9, "The New World", B. Bartok (Concerto for two pianos and Percussion) and Montsalvatge.
 Teatro Monumental (Madrid).

 - Interview at Melomano Magazine: "From Saint Petersbourg to the Spanish National Orchestra" (VIEW FULL INTERVIEW)

 - Debut with Saint Petersburg Symphony Orchestra, Radio House (Saint Petersburg).
 Works by Tchaikovsky (5th Symphony) and Shostakovich (5th Symphony).

 - Debut at Musikverein (Vienna), accompanying singers Kevin Amiel (tenor) and Alexandra Yangel (mezzo).
 Review available at Klassik magazine (Vienna).